 The WooCommerce System Status report is handy for troubleshooting issues with your store.
 Containing a wide variety of information and tools, you can check software versions, server settings, and more from within.
-To view your System Status report.
-Head to: WooCommerce > System Status.
+To view your System Status report, in your site’s WP-Admin, head to: WooCommerce > System Status.

 System Status ↑ Back to top